 Chances are that if you’re hanging out in West Hollywood, you might see celebrities.
-Some of those celebrities include culinary stars – many of whom find creative inspiration from the spectacular offerings of the California harvest.
+Some of those celebrities include culinary stars—many of whom find creative inspiration in the spectacular offerings of the California harvest.

 There is much to explore (and chew over) in this city of sophisticated foodies.
-Whether you’re into fine dining or casual fare, here’s how to get a delicious taste of WeHo.
+Whether you’re into fine dining or casual fare, here’s how to get a tantalizing taste of West Hollywood.

 It’s hard to go wrong when dining at one of the many chic hotels in town.
 If you’re into upscale vintage, the Tower Bar restaurant at the Sunset Tower Hotel, an Art Deco gem established in 1929, is well worth a visit.
 The menu features classics like chicken pot pie and the Baked Alaska dessert is truly divine.

-Another irresistible dessert plates up at Palihouse WeHo’s Mardi.
+Another irresistible dessert plates up at Palihouse West Hollywood’s Mardi.
 A slice of frozen rhubarb custard pie is a refreshing choice when it’s scorching outside.

 See how Los Angeles native and one of America’s most acclaimed chefs, Suzanne Goin interprets and transforms seasonal golden-state bounty, at the wildly popular Lucques.
 If Goin’s resume doesn’t impress you, her short ribs surely will.

-Also well worth a visit is Petrossian, an elegant French café and caviar specialist, (just a few steps outside WeHo).
+Also well worth a visit is Petrossian, an elegant French café and caviar specialist, (just a few steps outside of West Hollywood).
 Come in for a sample or attend a “caviar 101” dinner, complete with drinks and dessert, led by general manager Christopher Klapp.

 Craving some American favorites?
-How about lamb chops, sesame-crusted salmon or a vegan cheeseburger at Craig’s?
+How about BBQ baby back ribs, sesame-crusted salmon, or a vegan cheeseburger at Craig’s?
 The upscale, sceney spot attracts A-list mover and shakers.

 LA is all about relaxed style, so it’s no surprise to find so many casual yet cool restaurants on the dining scene.

-For welcoming happy hours with wonderful food, try La Boheme, St. Felix, or Pearl’s Rooftop, which offers oyster specials on Tuesdays and lobster fest on Wednesdays.
+For welcoming happy hours with wonderful food, try La Bohème, St. Felix, or Pearl’s Rooftop, which offers oyster specials on Tuesdays and wine & cheese specials Wednesdays.
 St. Felix and Pearl’s are open late.

 You can also taste California’s legendary produce when you stop by the Helen Albert Certified Farmers’ Market.
 It takes place every Monday from 9 a.m. to 2 p.m., including most holidays, at Plummer Park’s north parking lot.